PelionIoT/mbl-docs/Docs/tutorials/create_connecting_image.md

 ### Download the Yocto/OpenEmbedded manifest

+MBL_TOOLS - TO UPDATE - not needed, apart from optional input to tools

 The manifest contains the rules for downloading GitHub resources and building code for Mbed Linux.
 You need to add it to your working directory:

 ```